Activists Target Another FAU Scholar

 The attacks on DeRosa center on his ties to what critics are calling “white nationalist” and “neo-Confederate” groups such as the League of the South Institute (LSI), which, according to its own advertisement, is the “educational arm of the Mary Noel Kershaw Foundation.”

 In an email exchange with this writer, DeRosa described the end of his tenure with the LSI.
 “My disengagement from the League of the South was a gradual process,” DeRosa wrote.
 “I don’t have a specific date, but I believe it began in the late 1990s.
 As an academic I was able and willing to give presentations about my scholarship.
-Professor Forrest McDonald [world renowned historian at the University of Alabama] invited me to the first organizational meeting at the University of Alabama.
+Professor Forrest McDonald [world-renowned historian at the University of Alabama] invited me to the first organizational meeting at the University of Alabama.
 The purpose was to provide an academic and research forum for scholars.
 It did not and was not intended to be engaged in politics.”

 DeRosa is currently associated with the Abbeville Institute, an organization formed “to critically explore what is true and valuable in the Southern tradition.”
 Abbeville is named after the birthplace of former Sen. and Vice President John C. Calhoun of South Carolina.